-Everything about being home is easy, a loving boyfriend, an awesome family, great parents.
+Everything about being home is easy, a loving dog, an awesome family, great parents.
 Safe surroundings.
 Work to choose from, kitespots all around, knowing the best conditions for each spot.
 University around the corner.
 A walk in the park.

 The fridge with cold drinks, the plugs in the wall where you just charge your phone every second of the day without thinking & running out of power.
 A gym on the attic of the house, the soccer field around the corner.
 The hot shower after a cold surf session, not even taking off the wetsuit at the beach, driving home just like that.
 A kitchen you can stand in.
 A bed that`s always levelled straight, the washing machine…..
 Everything you need.. or…?